Teacher Education / Elementary Education (Grades K-6) B.S.Ed.

 Content Area Course Work

 The content area course work for Elementary Education students is comprised of four disciplines: English/Language Arts, Mathematics, Science and Social Studies.
 This coursework prepares students to teach all content areas in elementary classrooms.
-Students must consult their advisors to develop a plan to complete course work in all four disciplines and meet a minimum GPA of 3.0 in content area courses.
+Students work with their advisors to develop a plan to complete course work in all four disciplines and meet a minimum GPA of 2.5 in content area courses.

 The overall course of study consists of a minimum of 120 credits which are divided into the following categories: